-- In 2013, the WBC provided an estimated economic impact of $1.45 million through the arts in just five days for the Central Florida community and increased international exposure for local businesses.
+- In 2016, the WBC provided an estimated economic impact of $2 million through the arts in just seven days for the Central Florida community and increased international exposure for local businesses.

 - Attracting international performers and audiences to Central Florida, thus building the international dance platform in Orlando, Florida, USA established by the World Ballet Competition.